Ria424/developers-animatesdk-docs/Timeline_object/Timeline26.md

 #### Returns

-An array of the zero-based index values of the selected layers.
+`integer`; An array of the zero-based index values of the selected layers.

 #### Description

-Method; gets the zero-based index values of the currently selected layers.
+Method; Gets the zero-based index values of the currently selected layers.

 #### Example